ethereum/ethereum-org-website/src/content/smart-contracts/index.md

 ### A digital vending machine {#vending-machine}

-The best metaphor for a smart contract is a vending machine, which works somewhat similarly to a smart contract - specific inputs guarantee predetermined outputs.
+A simple metaphor for a smart contract is a vending machine, which works somewhat similarly to a smart contract - specific inputs guarantee predetermined outputs.

 - You select a product
 - The vending machine verifies the amount payable to purchase the product